perryjrandall/arsenalsuite/cpp/lib/sip/sphinx/annotations.rst

     This optional integer annotation serves the same purpose as the :aanno:`KeepReference` argument annotation when applied to the type of the value returned by the function.

+    If the function is a class method or an ordinary function then the reference is not kept by any other object and so the returned value will never be garbage collected.

 .. function-annotation:: KeywordArgs